dataaxiom/ghcr-cleanup-action/README.md

 recommended to use a GitHub concurrency group with this action in complex/busy repositories.

+### Validate Option

+Set the `validate` option to true to enable a full scan of the image repository at the end of the execution to check that all multi-architecture images have no missing platform images.
+Warnings will be outputted if there are missing packages.

 ### Package Restoration

 GitHub has a package restoration API capability.
 The package IDs are printed in